typedb/typedb-docs/_08-schema/01-concepts.md

 [tab:end]
 </div>

-The roles `employee` and `employer` are now ready to be played by other elements in the schema.
+The roles `employee` and `employer` are now ready to be played by other concept types in the schema.

 ### Roleplayers of a relationship
 Entities, attributes, and even other relationships can play a role in a relationship.
 To do this we make use of the `plays` keyword followed by the role's label.

-We have already seen how to [define an entity to play a role](#defining-an-entity-to-play-a-role) and will soon learn how to [define an attribute to play a role](#defining-an-attribute-to-play-a-role) as well.
+We have already seen how to [define an entity to play a role](#define-an-entity-to-play-a-role) and will soon learn how to [define an attribute to play a role](#define-an-attribute-to-play-a-role) as well.
 But what about a relationship that plays a role in another relationship?

-### Defining a relationship to play a role
+### Define a relationship to play a role
 Let's go through a simple example of how a relationship can play a role in another relationship.

 <div class="gtabs dark" data-parse-to-html="true">